davidly/m68/README.md

 # m68
-m68 runs 68000 elf and Motorola hex binaries on Windows, macOS, and Linux.
+m68 runs 68000 elf, Motorola hex, and CP/m 68K binaries on Windows, macOS, and Linux.

-m68 loads binaries into memory then emulates the Motorola 68000 to execute them.
+m68 loads binaries into memory then emulates the Motorola 68000 and requires system calls to execute them.

 C and C++ programs in the c_tests folder can be built with a 68000 cross compiler on most platforms.
 I've run buildgcc-8.2.0.sh on both Windows 11 running on AMD64 and Ubuntu running on Arm64 to build the GNU gcc 8.2.0 cross compiler.
 See [Building GCC for 68000](http://www.aaldert.com/outrun/gcc-auto.html#:~:text=I've%20made%20the%2068000%20cross%20compiler%20build,have%20MinGW/MSYS%20installed%2C%20and%20have%20an%20internet) for details.

 I've been unable to build the gcc 68000 cross compiler on macOS and Raspberry PI 5.

-The build scripts m.bat and m.sh in the c_tests folder can be used to build samples on Windows and Linux. mm68.bat and mm68.sh build the m68 emulator targeting the 68000 so the emulator can run itself recursively. mall.bat and mall.sh build all of the sample apps.
+The build scripts m.bat and m.sh in the c_tests folder can be used to build samples on Windows, macOS, and Linux. mm68.bat and mm68.sh build the m68 emulator targeting the 68000 so the emulator can run itself recursively. mall.bat and mall.sh build all of the sample apps.